djyates/Logsit-Support/SUPPORT.md

 ## Editing an existing action

 Find the action you'd like to edit on your home screen and tap it.
-At the top right of this details page is a cog icon, tapping here lets you edit the action name, reminder and location.
+At the top right of this details page is an ellipsis icon, tapping here lets you edit the action name, reminder and location.

 ## Editing a check-in

 Tap the relevant action on your home screen to go to its details page.
 Find the check-in you'd like to edit and tap it.
-From here you can add or edit your notes, change the time and add/edit the associated photo.
+From here you can add or edit your notes, change the time and add your current location.

 ## Setting a reminder

 You can set a reminder either when you create a new action or when you edit an existing one.
-Tap the switch to 'on' (green) and choose how long you'd like to go between checking in to this action, e.g. '2 weeks'.
+Tap the switch to 'on' and choose how long you'd like to go between checking in to this action, e.g. '2 weeks'.
 You'll be reminded this length of time after each check-in.
 Because reminders are triggered when you check in, if you stop checking-in the reminders will stop too.

 ## Turn location on/off

-Location is set to on by default when you create a new action.
-If you'd rather not add location to check-ins for any of your actions, just turn the switch to off when creating or editing the action.
+Location is set to off by default when you create a new action.
+If you'd like to add your location to check-ins automatically when you check-in, just turn the switch to on when creating or editing the action.

 ## View my check-in locations

 Tap the action you want to view on your home screen.
-On the details page tap the location icon on the bottom right of the screen.
+On the details page tap the map icon on the bottom right of the screen.
 This will bring up a map showing pins for each check-in.

 ## Sharing a check-in